Dual mode OPT system

 A wide range of lasers can be used for OPT, as with other fluorescence microscope techniques.
 However, because OPT is a wide-field imaging technique, it is important to illumination the sample with reasonably uniform intensity across the field of view, for which we utilise a "flat-top" holographic diffuser.
 It is important to average out any laser speckle and this can be done by dynamically varying the speckle pattern on a faster time scale than the image acquisition.
 We do this by coupling the laser illumination into a multimode optical fibre and vibrating it.
 There is no requirement for single transverse mode lasers - and multimode lasers are preferable for averaging speckle patterns.
 We typical utilise a multiline laser source based on multimode diode lasers that are coupled into 600 micron diameter optical fibre.
 After focussing this laser radiation onto the holographic diffuser, we collimate the laser radiation with a 50 mm diameter Fresnel lens.

-Our OPT software for OPT data acquisition written in MicroManager can be downloaded here
+Our OPT software for OPT data acquisition written in MicroManager will will soon be available here.

 OPT data can also be reconstructed using ic_OPTtools.m,.
 This is part of ALYTools, a collection of open source bioimaging analysis applications written in MATLAB by Yuriy Alexandrov, which is available here.